labstack/armor/README.md

   - ContentSecurityPolicy
 - Add / Remove trailing slash from the URL with option to redirect
 - Redirect requests
- - HTTP to HTTPS
+ - http to https
- - HTTP to HTTPS WWW
+ - http to https www
- - HTTP to HTTPS non WWW
+ - http to https non www
- - Non WWW to WWW
+ - non www to www
- - WWW to non WWW
+ - www to non www

 Most of the functionality is implemented via `Plugin` interface which makes writing a custom plugin super easy.